mathiasrichter/shapiro/README.md

 Express non-functional requirements like security, traceability/lineage, data quality in the models and bind them to the instances of data wherever the data is distributed to and used.

-Drive all documentation (model diagrams, documents, graph visualizations, etc.) from the same JSON-LD model definition (a.k.a. ontology/knowledge graph).
+Drive all documentation (model diagrams, documents, graph visualizations, etc.) from the same RDF-based model definition (a.k.a. ontology/knowledge graph).

 Start out with providing a toolset from developers for developers for formulating such models and using them in source code, gradually extending towards tools, editors, UIs, transformations making this modelling approach accessible to non-technical actors like business analysts, domain data owners, etc.